dr-jpk/weather-forecast/final_report.md

 | support   | 464    | 134    |       0.81 |      598    |         598    |

 Sure!
-Let's compare the results between the models with dropout and 3 days of data and dropout and 4 days of data.
+Let us compare the results between the models with dropout and 3 days of data and dropout and 4 days of data.

 ### Model with Dropout and 3 Days of Data